Find amount of physical memory (RAM) under Linux

 • GUI Tools: For users who prefer graphical interfaces, tools like GNOME System Monitor and KDE System Guard present memory usage in an easily digestible format, along with other system resources.

-See also How to Find Files Owned by Users(s) in Linux
+See also How to Kill All Processes in Linux with a Single Command

 Each of these tools serves a specific purpose, from quick checks to detailed monitoring, ensuring that users can find the most relevant information about their system’s RAM usage as needed.